 REGISTERED DOG BREEDING ESTABLISHMENTS - IRELAND

-PLEASE NOTE: We do not in any way endorse any of the breeders on the list below.
-In fact if you are concerned about welfare of dogs we would urge you to please ADOPT NOT SHOP.
+We DO NOT IN ANY WAY ENDORSE ANY OF THE BREEDERS on the list below.
+If you are concerned about welfare of dogs we would urge you to please ADOPT NOT SHOP.

 But we accept that for a raft of different reasons people will still look to buy dogs - so we at least want to help the buyers to be informed in order to make the best possible decision.
 The dog breeding legislation in Ireland is not drafted brilliantly so it encapsulates small scale breeders all the way to huge establishments (see note below).
 There is a lack of transparency around the enforcement of dog breeding legislation so there is presently very little way to know the standards kept in any of these places.
 The only information that comes into the public domain is generally when there are such poor conditions on site that enforcement action is taken/ the gards/ ISPCA raid the facility.